robotix/2020.robotix.in/FAQ/bricks.markdown

 **Q: What kind  of micro controller can be used to control the locomotion and gripping of the robot?**

-Any 16 bit or less micro controller can be used for the locomotion and gripping mechanisms.
-To see whether you micro controller is 16 Bit or less refer to its datasheet.
+Any 8 bit micro controller can be used for the locomotion and gripping mechanisms.
+For example arduino, AVR etc.

 **Q: What will be the dimensions and materials of the blocks?**